MyceliumGear/gear-documentation/source/en/developers_api/gateways.md

 - *locale*.
   Locale for all messages.
 Only english aviable on the current moment.
 - *allow_links*.
+- *back_url*.
+  Is a URL to which users are taken if they click Cancel in the payment screen.
 - *description*.
 - *merchant_url*.
 - *city*.